syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 ## Move or Copy a Worksheet

-Essential XlsIO allows to move or create a copy of a worksheet, and insert that worksheet before or after an existing worksheet in the workbook.
+Essential XlsIO allows to move or create a copy of Excel worksheet, and insert that worksheet before or after an existing worksheet in the workbook.

 ### Copying Worksheets

-You can copy a worksheet to one another workbook or within the same workbook.
+It is possible to copy a worksheet to one another workbook or within the same workbook.

 The following code example illustrates how to copy a sheet with its entire contents to another workbook.